Patek Philippe before 1950

 The story of its design is not known.
 The Palmer monogram filling the entire back of this gold watch leaves no doubt that it meets the requirements of a special order similar to those, better documented but much later, by Packard or Graves.

-This piece is extraordinary.
-This is the earliest known watch in which Patek Philippe succeeded in bringing together so many complications in a single pocket watch.
-It is for sale by Christie's in New York on June 11.
-It is so unusual that the auction house has not yet established an estimate.
-I invite you to read the excellent and well illustrated article shared by Haute Time.
+This watch manufactured in 1898 is the earliest known watch in which Patek Philippe succeeded in bringing together so many complications in a single pocket watch.
+It was sold for $ 2.25M by Christie's on June 11, 2013.
+This watch is discussed by Aurel Bacs in a video shared by Meehna Goldsmith.
+Please read the article shared by Haute Time.

 In the nineteenth century Patek Philippe had already filed many patents.
 However, a pocket watch recently discovered with its certificate and invoice changes the vision that historians could have on the development of the brand.